 Canada Permanent Resident Card Processing Time

-Applying for a PR Card can typically take around 34 days after receiving the ITA (Invitation to Apply) for the visa to be processed.
+- New Canada PR Card: 24 days.
+Applying for a PR Card can typically take around 24 days after receiving the ITA (Invitation to Apply) for the visa to be processed.

 Canada Work Permit Processing Time